Adfre12yu/Adfre12yu/README.md

 I'm Adfre12yu or Melih Yilmaz.
 I'm a Game Dev and am currently learning Frontend Web Development.
-I'm 17 and a junior at Revere High School.
+I'm 17 and a senior at Revere High School.
 I go by he/him.
 You can reach me at my twitter @MelihYilmaz999 or by email at melihyilmaz999@gmail.com